Some of my favorite scriptures are the “but God” Bible verses found throughout God’s word.

 I had no solutions.
-We prayed and put it all before God, but her legitimate fear left me wondering how this would end.
+I listened and we prayed, laying it before God.
+But her stunned fear left me wondering how this would end.

-Against the overwhelm of circumstances, parenting struggles, thin finances, a new diagnosis, we often see no way out.
-We are helpless and we’re left wondering how it will end.
+When we’re up against overwhelming circumstances, parenting struggles, razor-thin finances or a new diagnosis, we may see no way out.
+We’re helpless to fix it and we’re left wondering how it will end.

 God doesn’t just redeem us for himself.
 He redeems our stories for himself.